ntnu-arl/graph_eqa/README.md

 If running GraphEQA on Stretch RE2 platform, follow the install instructions at our fork of `stretch_ai` [found here](https://github.com/blakerbuchanan/stretch_ai).

 ### Installing GraphEQA
-Clone and install GraphEQA in the 'grapheqa' conda environment:
+Both of the above docker containers comes with GraphEQA installed by default.
+However, it may not have the latest commits.
+Run `git pull` to ensure the default version is updated.
+If you wish to develop the `graph_eqa` package, clone and install it in the 'grapheqa' conda environment:

 ```bash
 git clone git@github.com:SaumyaSaxena/graph_eqa.git